(I feel like I have to disclose and warn you. This isn’t a nice post. It’s regarding sick, gothic and stupid parenting.)

 Grabbing my meds and heading to the checkout, I kept wondering what else I should do—God why now?
 What?
 I felt I hadn’t done enough but I really, really didn’t feel good.

 I saw her standing by a display and talking to herself, (she obviously had lots more going on), and it made me even madder and sadder.
 That there is this beautiful 13 year old girl that needs a parent very badly and she is not being cared for in the proper way.

 Dang society & dang stupid parents that feel the need to procreate and NOT BE PARENTS!!!

 We are so quick to judge our youth when they get into trouble or act unruly.
 But the reality is—more than not—they have worthless parents.

 “I think kids in the Goth movement are looking for something, some acceptance in an alternative culture.
 And self-injury is definitely a coping strategy for unhappy kids.”
 Very often, kids who self-harm have an eating disorder.
 “They may have a history of sexual, physical, or verbal abuse,” Lader adds.
 “Many are sensitive, perfectionists, overachievers.
 The self-injury begins as a defense against what’s going on in their family, in their lives.
 They have failed in one area of their lives, so this is a way to get control.”
 Self-injury can also be a symptom for psychiatric problems like borderline personality disorder, anxiety disorder, bipolar disorder, schizophrenia, she says.

-I still didn’t feel comfortable, like I’d done all I could do.
-I pulled out of line and asked to see the manager, I explained the circumstances and asked him to please call the police and have them at least come talk to this child and her stupid parents.
+Not feeling comfortable about this whole event, I pulled out of line and asked to see the manager.
+When he approached me, I explained the circumstances and asked him to please call the police and have them at least come talk to this child and her stupid parents.